Genitive construction

 In grammar, a genitive construction or genitival construction is a type of grammatical construction used to express a relation between two nouns such as the possession of one by another (e.g. "John's jacket"), or some other type of connection (e.g. "John's father" or "the father of John").
 A genitive construction involves two nouns, the head (or modified noun) and the dependent (or modifier noun).

 In dependent-marking languages, a dependent genitive noun modifies the head by expressing some property of it.
 For example, in the construction "John's jacket", "jacket" is the head and "John's" is the modifier, expressing a property of the jacket (it is owned by John).
 The analogous relationship in head-marking languages is pertensive.

 Methods of construction

 Genitive constructions can be expressed in various ways:

 By placing the dependent noun in the genitive case

-This is common in languages with grammatical case sucuh as Latin.
+This is common in languages with grammatical case such as Latin.
 For example, "Cicero's father" is expressed by pater Cicerōnis or Cicerōnis pater, where the dependent noun "Cicero" (Latin Cicerō) is placed in the genitive case (Latin Cicerōnis) and then placed either before or after the head noun (pater "father").
 A similar construction occurs in formal German such as in das Buch des Mannes "the man's book", where das Buch means "the book" and des Mannes is the genitive case of der Mann "the man".